 Participation on Training Committee (varies)

-Post-docs can participate in the interview and selection process of trainees for the following academic year.
+Post-docs can assist the Director of Training in reviewing application material, interviewing and selecting trainees for the following academic year.

 Clinical Training Activities